aleynika/aleynika/README.md

 **Creative Professional | Visual Artist | Data Enthusiast**

 Welcome to my GitHub portfolio!
 I'm passionate about blending fine arts, visual storytelling, and data analytics.
-Here, you'll find my projects in **SQL, web design, interactive art, data visualization, and more.**
+Here, you'll find my projects in **SQL, web design, photography, and more.**

 ## 🎭 About Me
 - 🎨 **Expressionist Painter** – Creating emotion-driven artwork that seeks to reflect the human experience.